BigSweetPotatoStudio/HyperChat/README.md

 ## Background

-After the release of [MCP](https://modelcontextprotocol.io/introduction), I felt it had great potential.
-Initially, I wanted to develop a toolbox for MCP usage, but since `Claude Desktop` frequently gets accounts banned, I had to develop a Chat myself.
+After the release of [MCP](https://modelcontextprotocol.io/introduction), I felt it was quite promising.
+I originally planned to develop a toolbox for MCP, but since `Claude Desktop` keeps getting banned, I had to develop a Chat myself.
 It has been open-sourced.

 ## Features

-A Chat that supports the MCP protocol, using OpenAI's protocol, compatible with `Claude Desktop` configuration files.
+A Chat that supports the MCP protocol, using the OpenAI protocol and compatible with `Claude Desktop` configuration files.
 Supports `Client` hot loading, restart, and disable.

 ### MCP:

 [![Build](https://github.com/BigSweetPotatoStudio/HyperChat/actions/workflows/build.yml/badge.svg)](https://github.com/BigSweetPotatoStudio/HyperChat/actions/workflows/build.yml)

-- [x] 🪟Windows+🍏MacOS
+- [x] 🪟Windows + 🍏MacOS
 - [x] Supports `nvm`, see below
 - [x] Resource support
-- [x] Partial prompt support
+- [x] Partial support for Prompts
-- [x] Tool support
+- [x] Tools support
 - [x] Supports English and Chinese

 ## Usage

-* 1. You need to configure your OpenAI-style APIKEY
+* 1. You need to configure your OpenAI style APIKEY
 * 2. Ensure that uvx or npx is installed on your system.

 ### [uvx](https://github.com/astral-sh/uv)